 Skip to content

-The approval policy allows organizations to create sophisticated run review and approval flows that reflect their preferred workflow, security goals, and business objectives.
-Without an explicit approval policy, anyone with write access to a stack can create a run (or a task).
-An approval policy can make this way more granular and contextual.
+Approval policies allow organizations to create sophisticated run review and approval flows that reflect their preferred workflow, security goals, and business objectives.
+Without an explicit approval policy, anyone with write access to a stack can create a run or task.
+An approval policy can make this process more granular and contextual.

-Here's an example of a queued run waiting for a human review - note how the last approval policy evaluation returned an Undecided decision.
-There's also a Review button next to the Cancel button:
+In this example, a queued run is waiting for a human review, and the last approval policy evaluation returned an Undecided decision.

-In principle, the run review and approval process are very similar to GitHub's Pull Request review, the only exception being that it's the Rego policy (rather than a set of checkboxes and dropdowns) that defines the exact conditions to approve the run.
+The run review and approval process is very similar to GitHub's Pull Request review.
+The only exception is that it's the Rego policy (rather than a set of checkboxes and dropdowns) that defines the exact conditions to approve the run.

 Tip

-If separate run approval and confirmation steps sound confusing, don't worry.
-Just think about how GitHub's Pull Requests work - you can approve a PR before merging it in a separate step.
-A PR approval means "I'm OK with this being merged".
-A run approval means "I'm OK with that action being executed".
+If separate run approval and confirmation steps sound confusing, think about how GitHub's Pull Requests work.
+You can approve a PR before merging it in a separate step.
+A PR approval means "I'm ok with this being merged", while a run approval means "I'm OK with that action being executed".

 Your approval policy can define the following boolean rules:

-While the 'approve' rule must be defined in order for the run to be able to progress, it's perfectly valid to not define the 'reject' rule.
-In that case, runs that look invalid can be cleaned up (canceled or discarded) manually.
+While the approve rule must be defined in order for the run to be able to progress, you don't need to define the reject rule.
+If reject rules are undefined, runs that look invalid can be canceled or discarded manually.

-It's also perfectly acceptable for any given policy evaluation to return 'false' on both 'approve' and 'reject' rules.
-This only means that the result is yet 'undecided' and more reviews will be necessary to reach the conclusion.
-A perfect example would be a policy that requires 2 approvals for a given job - the first review is not yet supposed to set the 'approve' value to 'true'.
+Any given policy evaluation can also return false on both approve and reject rules.
+This only means that the result is yet undecided, and more reviews will be necessary.
+A perfect example would be a policy that requires 2 approvals for a given job; the first review is not supposed to set the approve value to true.

 Info